 San AntonioSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 San Antonio homeowners stack the 30% federal tax credit and CPS Energy solar buyback.
-With 5.1 peak sun hours a day and bills averaging $150/month, the typical San Antonio system pays back in about 8.3 years.
+At 5.1 peak sun hours a day, a home with a $150/month bill (about 1,071 kWh) needs roughly a 8.8 kW system — 22 panels — and pays back in about 8.1 years.

 Solar Incentives Available in San Antonio